junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 "So you really are... real?"
 Metatron studies them with more interest, lowering his rifle now.

-"Flesh and blood," Dean nods heavily.
+"Flesh and blood," Dean nods forcefully, spreading his arms to display his very-human very-real body.
 "Now can we talk about the tablet thing now?"

 Metatron ignores him.
 "And the other one, Castiel, he's also real?
 And an angel?"

 Dean rolls his eyes.
 "Yes, and yes.
 And Crowley, too.
 And Bobby, too.
 Any more book fan club questions?
 Can we focus on the bigger problem now?"

 "Hey, can you tune that down?
 It's been really loud."
-Sam cuts in, hands still on his ears, and from the volume of his shouting, whatever ringing sound he's hearing, it must be deafening.
+Sam cuts in, hands still over his ears, and from the volume of his shouting, whatever ringing sound he's hearing, it must be deafening.

 "Interesting.
 So it's really like the books, you're taking the trials."
-Metatron leans the rifle on the wall next to the door, stepping closer to them.
+Metatron muses, leaning the rifle on the wall next to the door, stepping closer to them, inspecting Sam like he's an insect under a microscope.
 "And you already finished the first two?
 Intending to close the doors of Hell?"

 "Yes," Dean answers for Sam.
 "And we thought you might know what the tablet says about the third trial, since, you know, you are the one who wrote it down."

 "I see."
 Metatron smiles greasily.
 "You want my help."

 Dean rolls his eyes.
 He hates this part.
-This is the part when people -- usually and especially dicks -- would realize the value of their information and everything and start asking for deals.
-But they don't have any other options.
+This is the part when people -- usually, especially dicks -- would realize the value of their information and their existence overall, and start asking for deals and bargains.
+But they don't have many other options.

-"Yes, Metatron, we thought you, as an angel, might be interested in shoving the demons back to Hell," Dean puts on his negotiation mask.
+"Yes, Metatron, we thought you, as an angel, might be interested in shoving the demons back to Hell," Dean puts on his negotiation mask, trying to play nice to have a good start.

-"Not really interested," Metatron says, not even bothering to pretend considering.
+"Not really interested," Metatron says plainly, not even bothering to pretend considering.

 "I beg you pardon?"
 Dean is starting to get frustrated.
+It's been a long-ass day of driving and searching around and now this.
 And by the look of Sam's swinging, Metatron also doesn't care the slightest to help relieving his condition.
+It must be the pain that turns Sam's face pale and the fever turning it sweaty.
+Adding the blood in Sam's coughs that Dean happened to see the last few days, he'd guess they're really racing for Sam's life here, all depending on whether or not Metatron would cooperate.
+Dean can't help raising his voice, "What kind of angel are you?"

 "I mean, if the books are real, like you just proved, it means Michael and Lucifer were locked in the Cage, Raphael and Gabriel were dead, God was MIA, angels are minding their own business, and demons are led by a self-proclaimed king.
 So all in all, everything is in the right place, I don't see why I need to put my finger in the dirty water.
 I'm quite comfortable where I am, reading the stories."
+Metatron answers presumptuously.

-"Reading the stories," Dean's anger is simmering.
-"That's all you do, all day every day since the dawn of time?"
+"*'Reading the stories,'*" Dean quotes Metatron's own words, his anger simmering and boiling quickly.
+"That's all you do, all day every day since the dawn of time?
+When the humanity is suffering?"

 "You have any idea how many stories there are in the human history?
 Countless!
 I mean literally, I cannot count all of them, let alone finishing reading them all!
-Just reading your guys took my about a week, which is, mind you, a waste of my time in my humble opinion, but some of them still manage to be more or less entertaining, so I'll tolerate them.
-Except I'm sure I can write them so much better --" Metatron waves his hands, gesturing at the books excitedly. "-- and that reminds me, now that I can actually talk to you guys, I can actually start writing my own version."
+Just reading *your guys* took me about a week, which is, mind you, a waste of my time in my humble opinion, but some of them still manage to be more or less entertaining, so I'll tolerate them -- you.
+Except I'm sure I can write them so much better --" Metatron waves his hands, gesturing at the books with more enthusiasm than talking about angels and demons a second ago. "-- and that reminds me, now that I can actually talk to you guys, I can actually start writing my own version."

 Dean snaps up from the armchair with fury, angel blade in his right hand.
-"You piece of garbage, if you think we are like your ordinary book characters, and you can manipulate and control us, then you are the biggest idiot in the universe.
+"You piece of shit, if you think we are like your ordinary book characters, that you can manipulate and control as you want, then you are the biggest idiot in the universe.
 Ask Fate and destiny and God's plan, ask them who we are -- you read the book, you should know."

 Metatron simply smiles, unaffected by his lash.
-He flips a finger, and Dean is forced to sit back down in the chair, and Sam makes a thumping noise, crashing limply in the seat.
-Dean turns to check on Sam with huge startle, finding Sam's eyes closed, his breath shallow, his arms falling onto his knees.
+He flips a finger, and Dean is forced to sit back down in the chair, an overpowering force pushing him back on his chest, and Sam makes a thumping noise, crashing limply in the seat.
+Dean turns sharply to check on Sam, and startles to find Sam's eyes closed, his breath shallow, his arms falling onto his knees feebly.

 "Don't worry, he's just sleeping.
 I'm not that interested in him.
-I'm interested in you," Metatron gives Dean another one of his greasy smiles.
+I'm interested in you."
+Metatron gives Dean another one of his greasy smiles.

 "Great, a freaking fan *and* a perv."
-Dean holds the angel blade tighter, but finds himself not able to move.
+Dean holds the angel blade tighter in his fist, but finds his arm not able to move.
 It seems Metatron must have used some angel magic to constrain him to the chair.
-He curses in his mind hard again.
+He curses hard under his breath again.

-"Dean, Dean, Dean, always so pessimistic, how do you know I won't help?"
+"Dean, Dean, Dean, always so pessimistic, how do you know I wouldn't help?"
 Metatron starts pacing, stroking his patchy grey beard in a pondering posture.

 "Alright then, will you?"
 Dean asks gruffly.